Paofeval/ecu/draft/subcountry2014/layers/index.md

+## wgi_all

-## wgi_all: Strength of governance indicated with the WGI
+Strength of governance indicated with the WGI

 | metadata          | value                                                                |
 |-------------------|----------------------------------------------------------------------|